When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Results

 \subsection{Ablation Studies}

 We conduct ablation experiments on the PPO victim to quantify the contribution of each component in DGBA.
 All ablations are evaluated under identical real-world deployment conditions and the same poisoning budget unless otherwise specified.
-Specifically, \emph{w/o Diffusion} replaces the diffusion-based trigger generator with a single fixed patch; \emph{w/o Physical Augmentation} disables geometric and photometric transformations during poisoning; \emph{w/o Advantage Poisoning} replaces advantage-based state selection with uniform random poisoning.
-Results are reported in Table~\ref{tab:ablation}.
+In Table~\ref{tab:ablation}, \emph{w/o Diff.} replaces the diffusion-based trigger generator with a single deterministic patch, \emph{w/o Aug.} removes physical-style augmentation, and \emph{w/o Adv.} replaces advantage-based state selection with uniform random poisoning.

-\textbf{Effect of diffusion-based trigger generation.} Removing the diffusion generator leads to a substantial drop in ASR from 83.5\% to 43.4\%.
-Without diffusion modeling, the trigger degenerates to a fixed physical patch, which is highly sensitive to viewpoint, illumination, and background texture variations.
-This confirms that learning a distribution of patch appearances is essential for producing stable trigger effects under real-world visual conditions.
+\textbf{Effect of diffusion-based trigger generation.} Removing diffusion causes the largest drop in ASR, from 83.5\% to 43.4\%.
+Without stochastic trigger generation, the attack relies on a fixed patch that generalizes poorly across changing multimodal observations.
+As discussed in Sec.~\ref{sec:why}, the attacker can manipulate only visual inputs while auxiliary sensor states remain uncontrollable.
+Diffusion-based trigger distributions significantly improve activation consistency under this setting.